Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 !foo?.bar?.baz?.();
 ```

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/docs/rules/prefer-optional-chain.md>

 ## Prefer `nullish coalescing` everywhere